vespa-engine/sample-apps/README.md

 The [Vespa Multi-Vector Indexing with HNSW](multi-vector-indexing/) demonstrates how to index multiple vectors per document field for better semantic search.

-### ColBERT
+### ColBERT multi-token level embeddings
 The [colbert](colbert) demonstrates how to use the Vespa colbert-embedder for explainable semantic search with better accuracy than regular text embedding models.

+### Multilingual semantic search
+The [multilingual](multilingual-search) sample application demonstrates multilingual semantic search.

 ### Customizing embeddings
-The [custom-embeddings](custom-embeddings/) application demonstrates how to customize frozen document embeddings for downstream tasks.
-This app also includes a deep neural network.
+The [custom-embeddings](custom-embeddings/) application demonstrates customizing frozen document embeddings for downstream tasks.

 ## More advanced sample applications